Bentley Flying Spur (2005): Transmissions

 The steering column-mounted paddle shifters enable direct access to the six-speed gearbox when the ZF transmission is in "S" or sports mode.

 Second generation (2013–2019)

-Flying Spur W12 (2013–2019)

 The second generation Flying Spur was unveiled in March 2013 at the 2013 Geneva Motor Show.
+In addition to the W12 engine from the previous generation, a lower-cost V8-engined version was also available.

 The "Continental" prefix was omitted; according to Bentley's designers, this was a conscious attempt to take the Flying Spur in a more opulent direction and distance it from the more driver-oriented, two-door Continental GT range (historically, the Continental name has generally been used by Bentley to refer to models of a "sporting" nature).
 Despite this, the Flying Spur and Continental GT continue to share the same engineering platform.